tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

 Recap: At this point we have a distributor role on R2Distributor, Server B; and a publication role on XPS2008R2, Server A.

-To finish the replication setup, create a subscription to the publication on ONPNT_XPS, Server C. To do this, connect to the SQL Server in SSMS, right click the subscriptions and select New Subscriptions…
+To finish the replication setup, create a subscription to the publication on ONPNT_XPS, Server C. To do this, connect to the SQL Server in SSMS, right click the subscriptions and select New Subscriptions...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/mirror_repl/mirroring_replicaton_11.gif" alt="" title="" width="361" height="132" />